Garcia de Orta: Work

 In one place he points out that the Portuguese traders took little interest in acquiring knowledge:

 The printing press was introduced into Goa in 1556.
 The printer for Garcia is thought to have been João de Endem who began with Joao Quinquenio de Campania and continued after him.
 The rare first edition was full of typographical errors and was only the fifth European book ever printed in Goa and among the first few from India.
 The errata, probably the longest in printing history, ran to twenty pages and end with a statement that the list was probably incomplete.
 The English translation by Clements Markham included illustrations of some of the Indian plants by Cristóvão da Costa.
 Markham considered da Costa's work published in Spanish in 1578, Tractado de las drogas y medicinas de las Indias orientales ("Treatise of the drugs and medicines of the East Indies") to be largely based on that of de Orta but some others have pointed out significant differences.

 Garcia's travels to Portuguese Ceylon (Jaffna) on campaigns with Martim allowed him to study Sri Lankan medicinal plants.
 Among the descriptions from here are plants used in the treatment of snakebite.
 Some of the information is based on folklore, such as the plants that were supposedly eaten by mongoose after being bitten by cobras.
 Orta also described plants of forensic importance such as the use of Datura used by thieves and robbers to poison their victims.

 The preface of the book includes a verse by his friend, the poet Luís de Camões, now considered as Portugal's national poet.
-Luis de Camões had been worked briefly in Portuguese Macau before returning to Goa in 1561.
-In his poem Os Lusíadas, Camões plays on the word "Orta" which refers to his friend as well as mean "garden".
+Luis de Camões had worked briefly in Portuguese Macau before returning to Goa in 1561.
+In his poem Os Lusíadas, Camões plays on the word "Orta" which refers to his friend as well as meaning "garden".
 The book was dedicated to Dom Francisco Coutinho, Count of Redondo, Viceroy of Goa from 1561 to 1564, and to his friend Martim de Sousa.
 In the preface he pointed out that he could well have written the book in Latin but chose Portuguese so that the traders and other locals could make use of it.

 Garcia de Orta's work was accidentally discovered by Clusius in early 1564 and he translated it into Latin, while also changing it from a dialogue to an epitomized form, and this was widely read across Europe and underwent several editions.